lamarrg/tutorials/udemy-GIS in QGIS 3 for Beginners/README.md

 # Important items about the course

+The raw data has been removed as it is almost 500MB.
+The resulting shape should still be available.

-Course will be primarily using WGS '84, EPSG code 4326
+Most "popular" CRS is WGS '84, EPSG code 4326.
+Course will be primarily using WGS 84/UTM zone 11, EPSG:32611.

 Vectors - Points, Lines and Polygons cannot be combined together in the same file (layer).